ctrterry/RNN_LSTM_GRU_DeepLearning/README.md

 # RNN_LSTM_GRU_DeepLearning

 ## Datasets:
-- since, I can't upload the classification dataset.
-Becuase this dataset is too big.
-But you can put this dataset into my data/stage_4_data area.
+- I can't upload the classification dataset.
+Due to extramly biggest.
-- But I have test_generation dataset on the github

 ## How to run my code?